Pattamundai: Heat Wave

 In May 1998, the heat waves caused sun-stroke which blew over coastal Odisha including Pattamundai.
-During this period, the temperature of Pattamundai was between 45-48 degree Celsius.
+During this period, the temperature of Pattamundai was between 45 and 48 degree Celsius.
 15 people died of sunstroke in Kendrapara district in 1998.

 Flood and Cyclone are a perennial phenomenon of Pattamundai.
 The main cause of concern is the geographical location of the town and the rivers system netting in the region.
 The Bureau of Indian Standards places the city inside seismic zone III on a scale ranging from I to V in order of increasing susceptibility to earthquakes.

 Culture

 Pattamundai has a religious brotherhood and people from all religions celebrate festivals together.
-It was in March, 2017 when a Muslim girl named Firadus from the neighboring village of Damarpur won the Bhagwad Gita recitation contest.

 The place has some minor population of Muslims.
 There was some misunderstanding with Hindu community with a stray incident of a Kartikesar Puja.
 But later it was resolved amicably.
 The Christianity is almost nil.(0.04% in 2011 census).